top of page

 the soul begins to breathe again.

-They start with pause.
+They begin with pause.

 With sleep.

-With stillness.
+With silence.

-With rediscovering.
+With rediscovery.

-With crying.
+With tears.

 With laughter.

-With fragility.
+With honesty.

 Eden does not force you into function.